top of page

 King David cries out to the Lord.

 Consider the love of God and how it was extended to King David.
-David, who broke so many commandments in a single act—coveting another man’s wife, committing adultery, and premeditating murder—still found God’s mercy.
+David, who broke so many commandments in a single sin—coveting another man’s wife, committing adultery, and premeditating murder—still found God’s mercy.
 Were there consequences?
 Certainly.
 Yet, God made a covenant with David, promising that his descendants would reign forever.
 This promise, known as the Davidic Covenant, shows that God’s plan for David’s lineage remained intact, even after his sin.
 Despite his failures, David continued to experience military success and blessings from God.
 In 2 Samuel 12:26-31, David goes on to defeat the Ammonites, demonstrating that God’s favor was still upon him in his leadership and battles.
 Even after his personal failure, David remained a central figure in God’s plan for Israel, with his kingship being a key part of God’s ongoing work among His people.
+Clearly, God still received David as a man after His own heart.

 Peter, one of Jesus’ closest disciples, denied knowing Jesus three times before His crucifixion (Luke 22:61-62).
-What a betrayal to commit against a friend!
 Peter had earlier declared that even if everyone else left Him, he would never abandon Christ.
 And yet, at the very moment when Christ would have valued the support of His disciples, Peter denied even knowing Him.
-After Jesus’ resurrection, He meets Peter and, in a deeply personal moment, asks him three times, "Do you love me?"
-Each time, Peter affirms his love, and Jesus restores him, saying, "Feed my sheep" (John 21:15-19).
-Despite Peter’s public denial, Jesus forgives him and reinstates him as a leader among His followers, showing that God’s forgiveness can restore even the most public failures.
+Gasp!
+What a betrayal to commit against a friend!
+Can you imagine?
+And yet, after Jesus’ resurrection, He meets Peter and, in a deeply personal moment, asks him three times, "Do you love me?"
+Each time, Peter affirms his love, and Jesus reaffirms him, saying, "Feed my sheep" (John 21:15-19).
+Despite Peter’s public denial, Jesus forgives him and reinstates him as a leader among His followers, showing that God’s forgiveness can restore even the most public failures

-These examples demonstrate the ways God has been merciful toward mankind—not only forgiving us in word but also demonstrating His forgiveness through an ongoing desire for us and a clear relationship with us.
-In fact, sometimes we feel as if His love for us has grown stronger despite how we have hurt Him.
-It’s almost as if God seeks to eliminate any doubt about His feelings for us.
+These examples demonstrate the ways God has been merciful toward mankind—not only forgiving us in word but also demonstrating His forgiveness through an ongoing desire for us and a clear, continuous relationship with us.
+In fact, sometimes we may even feel as if His love for us has grown stronger despite how we have hurt Him. “…but where sin increases, God’s grace abounded all the more” (Romans 5:20).
+It’s almost as if God seeks to eliminate any doubt in our minds about how solid His feelings for us are.
 This is the love we desire from God and it is the love He offers, but it doesn’t always reflect the love we extend to each other.
 Too often, we excuse our unwillingness to forgive and love by claiming to be incapable.

 I want to challenge you to reflect on the various relationships in your life—whether at home, work, church, or among friends.
 Where is forgiveness needed?
-When you try to offer it, is it accompanied by the warmth of mercy, grace, and the assurance of ongoing love?
+When you try to offer it, is it accompanied by the warmth of mercy, grace, and the assurance of ongoing love, or by attitude and the condemning finger of judgment?
 Only God truly knows the impact of your influence on someone's life.
 The loss of that connection could play a significant role in their spiritual journey or even shape their perception of God.
+This is why the Bible says that through us the name of God is blasphemed to others (Romans 2:24).
 While different circumstances can certainly make forgiveness difficult, remember that the God whose Son we crucified is calling us to forgive as He has forgiven us—time and time again.

 Won’t you prayerfully try?